Nearly all sessions are now listed - find the schedule below!

 All Levels

-Lauren Deering - Coordinator of Civic Engagement Programming; The New York Public Library
+Lauren Deering - Coordinator, Civic Engagement Programming; The New York Public Library

 Anita Favretto - Director, Community Outreach and Engagement; The New York Public Library